Factors Affecting Settlement

 • The conduct of each party within proceedings.

-The Courts also try to achieve a clean break wherever possible or limit any financial duties that one party should have to the other by imposing an order for a limited period of time.
-However this is not always achieved.
+The Courts also try to achieve a clean break wherever possible or limit any financial duties that one party should have to the other by imposing order for a limited period of time.
+However, this is not always achieved.